vercel/commerce/README.md

 ## How to configure your Shopify store for Next.js Commerce

 Next.js Commerce requires a [paid Shopify plan](https://www.shopify.com/pricing).

-It will not work with a Shopify Starter plan.
+> Note: Next.js Commerce will not work with a Shopify Starter plan as it does not allow installation of custom themes, which is required to run as a headless storefront.

 ### Add Shopify domain to an environment variable